Roulette is one of the oldest casino games there is, having been around since at least the 17th century.

 MOST EFFECTIVE ROULETTE STRATEGIES

-Understand that online roulette, like all other casino games, is a game of chance and there is no way for you to determine or influence the outcome.
-We’re not saying those work and we must tell you that you should never play online roulette as a way to make money or chase your losses.
+Online roulette, like all other casino games, is a game of chance and there is no way for you to determine or influence the outcome.
+However, a number of popular online roulette strategies have been developed over the years, which we will explain in the section below.

-The Paroli is essentially the fire to the Martingale’s ice.
-The principal is kind of the same, but it’s flipped on the head.
+The Paroli is essentially the fire to the Martingale’s ice, which is why it is sometimes called the Reverse Martingale.
+The principle is kind of the same, but it’s flipped on the head.
 While you would double up on losses with Martingale, you would do so on wins with the Paroli strategy.

 According to popular opinion, this strategy goes easier on your budget, since you only make small bets until you actually win.